 Altar Servers minister to either the Priest or Deacon during Liturgies such as (e.g., Mass, Confirmation) or devotional worship services (e.g., Exposition of the Blessed Sacrament, Stations).
-Any boy in the parish, 4th grade through 12th grade, is eligible to be an altar server.
+Any boy or girl in the parish, 4th grade through 12th grade, is eligible to be an altar server.

 Being an Altar Server